 During his time at United, Eagles scored one goal in 17 first-team appearances and also managed to get on the wrong side of Roy Keane.

 “I remember when Roy Keane punched up Chris Eagles one time,” Rio Ferdinand told the VIBE with FIVE podcast in 2021.
 “He [Eagles] was only a young kid, [taking] liberties.
 It was good for him Eagles.

 “Roy must have been coming back from an injury, or he didn’t play, and he was playing with the reserves and the youngsters that were in there like Eagles and Lee Martin were like rats, getting in close and trying to tackle.

 “He went in late on Roy once or twice and Roy said to him, ‘Listen, slow down’.
 The ball comes in again, Eagles was trying to impress, trying to leave him mark and left a little bit on Roy again and pulled his jersey.
 Roy just turned around and went bang in the jaw.”

 After being deemed surplus to requirements by United in 2008, the winger played Premier League football with Burnley and Bolton.
-He then dropped down the league pyramid and has been without a club since leaving Oldham Athletic in January 2020.
+He then dropped down the league pyramid and retired after leaving Oldham Athletic in January 2020.

 CM: Ben Collett

 Collett scored in the first leg of United’s FA Youth Cup victory over Middlesbrough and received the prestigious Jimmy Murphy Young Player of the Year award in 2002-03.